showman-sharma/Housing-Price-Analysis/README.md

 - Now you can run the whole Notebook (`BHousing Price Analysis.ipynb`) from top to bottom.

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@showman-sharma] - feel free to contact me!

 <!-- Optional -->